IQ404/8599-ray-tracer-gui/README.md

 ### June 18th - 23rd 2023

 I will be writing an interim report on what I have done so far for the module (CSC8599).

+### June 24th - July 3rd 2023

+I was travelling to London during this period.